SEPTEMBER 22 – OCTOBER 22, 2022

 WORLD PREMIERE – in cooperation with Center Theatre Group

 Directed by: Ana Velazquez

-Winner of the Blue Ink Award & National Latinx Playwriting Award
+Winner of the Blue Ink Award & National Latine Playwriting Award

 Alma crossed the border 17 years ago in search of the American Dream.
 Now, on the eve of her U.S.-born daughter Angel’s SAT, Alma believes all their sacrifices and hard work will pay off.
 There’s one problem – Angel has very different plans for her future.
 Told in real time, playwright Benjamin Benne’s Alma is a heartfelt and complex exploration of the immigrant generation and their first-generation children.

 Read the Backstage Guide and Artistic Director’s note.
 Read the digital program.